tanoabeleyra/cookiecutter-django/docs/developing-locally.rst

 MailHog is used to receive emails during development, it is written in Go and has no external dependencies.

-For instance, one of the packages we depend upon, ``django-allauth`` sends verification emails to new users signing up as well as to the existing ones who have not yet verified themselves.

 #. `Download the latest MailHog release`_ for your OS.

 #.
 Rename the build to ``MailHog``.